The Way of the Woods: Land Knowledge and Traditional Hand Crafts

 Option 3: Pay the Deposit at Enrollment and then pay the remainder split up on the first of each month from when you enroll until August 1st.

-Early Bird Discount: To receive the Early Bird discount you must be Enrolled before January 15th.
+Early Bird Discount: To receive the Early Bird discount you must be Enrolled before December 15th.

 Payment Plan Policy: Please know that if you sign up for a payment plan and drop out midway through the course you are still responsible for the remainder of your balance.
 If you do not complete your payments on schedule late fees will be assessed.